gjacopo/bodylanguage/docs/doxy/examples.md

 ##### `doxy@ESTAT` Examples

-Some actual use of the script (whose usage is described [here](usage.md)) and related help for the implementation:
+We present below some examples of (artificial and actual) use of the script (whose usage is described [here](usage.md)), and also provide with all related help for the implementation.

 ###### <a name="dummydoc"></a>Shared documentation of multiple languages